-May I be admitted to both Columbia College and Juilliard for the Bachelor of Music program but not be admitted to Juilliard specifically for the Columbia-Juilliard Program?
+Is it possible for a candidate to be admitted to both Columbia College and Juilliard for the Bachelor of Music program but not be admitted to the Columbia-Juilliard Program?

 May I reapply to the Columbia-Juilliard Program as a Columbia College student if I was not initially admitted as an incoming student?

-Yes, a small number of current Columbia College students apply (or reapply) to the Columbia-Juilliard Program each academic year, and occasionally students are admitted to participate for the following academic year.
-Once admitted into the Columbia-Juilliard Program, Columbia College students may continue each eligible academic year pending their performance during annual juries at Juilliard.
+Yes.
+A small number of current Columbia College students apply (or reapply) to the Columbia-Juilliard Program each academic year, and occasionally students are admitted to participate for the following academic year.
+Once admitted into the Columbia-Juilliard Program, Columbia students may continue each eligible academic year pending their performance during annual juries at Juilliard.